About Kelly Telfer. I guess you could say I’m a car guy, an animal person, and a storyteller, and an “Ambush Artist.”

 A March 2018 Ambush Art event was a collaboration between race car driver Michael Lewis and myself, to surprise his Dad, Steve Lewis, with a painting.
 I painted Steve and one of his best friends Ed Pink (the founder of Ed Pink Racing Engines, in LA, CA) tuning the Strombergs on Steve’s 1932 flathead hotrod.
 When I walked in Steve’s house with the original 30” x 40” painting and handed it to him, he said “I’m a guy that likes to be in control in my life, and right now- I’m not.”
 He loves the painting.

 The most recent Ambush Art episode took place at the Luftgekühlt 5 Porsche event at Ganahl Lumber, Torrance, CA in April 2018.
 Mark Pribanic drives his 1958 Porsche Coupe - from Florida to LA, and all over the US!
 I saw his story on Instagram and decided to ‘surprise’ Mark with a painting of his Porsche.
 Having never met Mark, I orchestrated presenting him with the painting of his car, while journalists and videographers captured the event.
 Mark is a great guy and was truly surprised and appreciative!

 And if you are wondering, yes, I am working on more Ambush Art events right now!

-I guess you could say I’m a car guy, an animal person, and a story teller, and an “Ambush Artist.”
+I guess you could say I’m a car guy, a story teller, and an “Ambush Artist.”

 Let’s talk if you would like to discuss ambushing a special friend with an Ambush Art painting: www.kellytelfer.com